Competition between decoherence and purification: quaternionic representation and quaternionic fractals: Conclusion

 \section{Conclusion}

 The competition between decoherence processes and purification protocols on a qubit can be represented by nonlinear maps onto the quaternion space $\mathbb H$.
 These maps belong to the Julia map family.
-The border between the purification dominated area and the decoherence dominated area are like Mandelbulbs.
+The border between the area dominated by the purification and the area dominated by the decoherence are like Mandelbulbs.
 Due to this fractal structure, it is difficult to know if an initial state will be at the end purified or mixed by the competition between the two processes.
-This is particularly the case for states in the neighbourhood of the pure state space which is a highly fractalized region.
-In this paper we have considered that the Hamiltonian evolution is still the same at each iteration.
-In applications to quantum computation and quantum control, the Hamiltonian is time-dependent and the Hamiltonian evolution changes then at each iteration.
+This is particularly the case for states in the neighbourhood of the pure state space which is a highly fractalised region.
+In this paper we have considered that the evolution operator $U$ is still the same at each iteration.
+In applications to quantum computation and quantum control, the Hamiltonian is time-dependent and the evolution operator changes at each iteration.
 Moreover, we can also modify at each iteration the purification protocol to help the control (by varying the parameters $\alpha$, $\beta$, $\gamma$ and $q$, or by changing the basis of purification (which is always $(|0\rangle,|1\rangle)$ in this paper)).
 The behaviour of the competition will be more complicated but maybe this could be help to solve quantum control problems in presence of decoherence processes.